 What does Halloween mean in the Bible?
 The short answer to this question is nothing.
 Halloween isn’t in the Bible, as it didn’t exist at the time when the scriptures were written.

 That said, there’s a great deal in the Bible about the existence of evil and the like.
-Still, the holiday itself isn’t mentioned, so there’s no specific guidance that would directly answer whether Christians should celebrate Halloween.
+Still, the holiday itself isn’t mentioned, so there are no specific guidelines that would directly answer whether Christians should celebrate Halloween.

 Is Halloween a Pagan Holiday?